liuzihe02/agv/README.md

 #### Importing core libraries

 Since we're not using the Arduino IDE, we'll have to import libraries ourselves using `#include` in the `main` file.

+#### Notes

+- Different motor have different speeds
+- Thinking blue crosses are junctions
+- `Serial.Print` causes major lags, remove these in the loops
+  - After line sensing, delayed action to motors
+- Added a double check whenever we encounter `|-` or `-|` junctions, make sure its not a cross